winglang/wing/docs/docs/03-language-reference.md

 ### 1.2 Intrinsic Functions

-Intrinsic functions are a special call-like syntax that are built into the Wing compiler.
+Intrinsic functions are a special call-like expressions built into the Wing compiler with the following properties (given an example intrinsic `@x()`):
-They are available anywhere, but may have restrictions on their usage.
-These restrictions depend on each individual intrinsic function.

-Intrinsics are always of the form `@name()`.
+- It is not possble to write `let variable = @x;` or otherwise use `@x` as an expression on its own
+- `x` is not automatically a symbol that can be referenced
+- The arguments/return types must be representable Wing types, but can be more dynamic than user-defined functions
+  - For example, the return type may change between inflight and preflight

 | Name            | Extra information                                                                                                         |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------- |